Trump tells NBA star Curry that White House visit is off | FOX Sports

 It was not immediately clear whether Trump was rescinding the invitation for Curry or the entire team.

-Curry said that ”just like our country, every opinion counts and matters.”
-He said he knows where most people stand, but ”we want to respect the opportunity to represent not only ourselves, our own beliefs, but our organization because we’re obviously in this position because we won a championship and we did something special together.
-So for us to just really take the time to understand the magnitude of this decision and the right thing to do, the right way to go about it is important.”

-Curry said a decision to not visit the White House would only be a first step.
+”Going to the White House is considered a great honor for a championship team.
+Stephen Curry is hesitating, therefore invitation is withdrawn!”
+Trump wrote from his golf club in Bedminster, New Jersey.

+The Warriors, who hold their first practice of the season Saturday, had not made a collective decision whether to go to the White House in celebration of last season’s title.
+Curry has said he did not want to make such a visit.

-”By acting and not going, hopefully that will inspire some change when it comes to what we tolerate in this country and what is accepted and what we turn a blind eye to,” Curry said. ”It’s not just the act of not going.
+”By acting and not going, hopefully that will inspire some change when it comes to what we tolerate in this country and what is accepted and what we turn a blind eye to,” Curry said Friday at the Warriors’ media day. ”It’s not just the act of not going.
 There are things you have to do on the back end to actually push that message into motion.”

+The Warriors were expected to comment further later Saturday after their opening practice.

+For Trump, it was the NFL one day, the NBA the next.

 FOX Sports Go